icco/pseudoweb/_posts/2012-09-03-what-i-learned-at-burning-man-2012.md

 ## Radical Inclusion

  > Anyone may be a part of Burning Man.
 We welcome and respect the stranger.
 No prerequisites exist for participation in our community.

+This is the hook to Burning Man.
+Anyone can come (given money and time) to the event.
+I was actually very surprised when I first met the Duck Pond, because most of the group was older, but instantly I was invited to join and help out.
+I was assigned some tasks, and began working with people to make it happen.

+Once at Burning Man, everyone welcomes you home, and makes sure you feel welcomed.

 ## Gifting